mortezakowkabi/jcb-persian-documentation/english/Joomla-Components.md

 - [Component Settings Overview](./Component-Settings-Overview.md) – understand global options, version targets, and packaging metadata.
 - [Adding Admin Views to a Component](./Adding-Admin-Views-to-a-Component.md) – define the data tables and backend screens that live inside your component.
 - [Adding Site Views to a Component](./Adding-Site-Views-to-a-Component.md) – surface data to the frontend once the component structure is in place.
 - [JCB!
-Joomla Plugins](./Joomla-Plugins.md) – connect Site View interactions to the plugin automation bundled with your component.
+Joomla Plugins](./Joomla-Plugins.md) – document how background automation and event listeners travel with the component during every compile.
 - [JCB Packaging Engine](./JCB-Packaging-Engine.md) – learn how JCB builds the installable archive after you configure your component.

 ---